WinnyTroy/africantales/README.md

 # africantales
-A website that gives the culture and history of the African people.
+A website esp made for toddlers to help them understand the African heritage and beliefs.
+Why Africans do things the way they do.